-- 1. Q. Is the ball out of play if any part of the ball overlaps either the goal-line or the touch-line? - A. No, the whole of the ball must cross the line. - 2.
-Q. A player asks to leave the field and as he is walking off the ball comes towards him and he shoots a goal.
-What action should the Referee take? - A. Provided the player was on side and, in the opinion of the Referee he gained no unfair advantage by doing so, allow the goal to stand.
+1. Q. Is the ball out of play if any part of the ball overlaps either the goal-line or the touch-line ?

+A. No, the whole of the ball must cross the line.

+- 2. Q. A player asks to leave the field and as he is walking off the ball comes towards him and he shoots a goal.
+What action should the Referee take ? - A. The player shall be cautioned.
+The game shall be re-started by an indirect free-kick, taken by a player of the opposing team, from the place where infringement occurred.